 - 1. User uses the Font Designer module to create a new font, and imports characters from system fonts (.ttf files) and / or user images (.png, .jpg, .bmp, etc.). - 2.
-Font Designer module saves the font as a MicroEJ Font (.ejf file). - 3.
-The user defines, in a text file, the fonts to load. - 4.
-The Font Generator outputs a raw file for each font to convert (the raw format is display device-dependent).
+Font Designer module saves the font as a MicroEJ Font (.ejf file).

-- 5. The raw files are embedded as (hidden) resources within the MicroEJ Application.
+- 3. The user defines, in a text file, the fonts to load. - 4.
+The Font Generator outputs a raw file for each font to convert (the raw format is display device-dependent). - 5.
+The raw files are embedded as (hidden) resources within the MicroEJ Application.
 The raw files' data are linked into the FLASH memory. - 6.
-When the MicroEJ Application creates a MicroUI DisplayFont object which targets a pre-generated image, the Font Engine Core only has to link from the MicroUI DisplayFont object to the data in the FLASH memory.
-Therefore, the loading is very fast; only the font data from the FLASH memory is used: no copy of the image data is sent to RAM memory first. - 7.
-When the MicroUI DisplayFont is no longer needed, it is garbage-collected by the platform, which just deletes the useless link to the FLASH memory.
+When the MicroEJ Application creates a MicroUI Font object which targets a pre-generated image, the Font Engine Core only has to link from the MicroUI Font object to the data in the FLASH memory.
+Therefore, the loading is very fast; only the font data from the FLASH memory is used: no copy of the font data is sent to RAM memory first.

-Font Engine
+Font Characteristics